buchnerh/ratatoskr/docs/sprint-001/scope.md

 Sprint 001 is considered successful when:

 1. ✅ Code builds without errors using `clickable build`
-2. ✅ App installs on Ubuntu Touch 20.04 device/emulator
+2. ✅ App runs in desktop emulator using `clickable desktop`
 3. ✅ App launches and displays main UI
 4. ✅ All source files have proper headers with version information
 5. ✅ Documentation clearly describes architecture and components